Services and institutions

 The National Academy for Finance and Economics is a training institute that works towards improving the financial operations of the national government.
 The National Academy provides knowledge and skills in the areas of auditing, financial management and economics.
 It does this, for instance, by organising training programmes and by holding congresses.

-The National Audit Office conducts the accountants audit within the government, provides audits on request and promotes cooperation between the different departments in the area of governmental auditing.
+The Central Government Audit Service conducts the accountants audit within the government, provides audits on request and promotes cooperation between the different departments in the area of governmental auditing.

 Wiser in Money Matters Platform